AWS-Security-Portfolio/vpc/README.md

 6. Connectivity Testing
    - Successfully SSH’d into the bastion host, then into the private EC2 from the bastion.

+7. Cleanup
+   - Destroyed all AWS resources using terraform destroy to prevent ongoing costs.
+   - Verified that all EC2 instances, NAT Gateway, Elastic IPs, custom VPC, subnets and associated security groups were deleted.
+   - Removed lab-specific SSH key pairs and released any unused resources from the AWS account.
+   - Checked AWS billing console to ensure no residual lab charges remained.

 ---

 ## Screenshots